valpackett/soundfixer/README.md

 (Unfortunately, doesn't work on all websites — specifically, we're not allowed to use the Web Audio API from a cross-domain `<audio>` source.
 Thankfully, YouTube is not cross-domain!)

+(Doesn't seem to work in Chromium/Opera currently because of permission issues.
+Even when allowing all URLs.)

 ## Contributing

 By participating in this project you agree to follow the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/4/) and to release your contributions under the Unlicense.